Cambridge Lions Club

 Lions serve the disabled.
 Cambridge Lions volunteer and donate to Camp Echoing Hills Village for disabled people.

-Lions serve diabetics.
-Because diabetes is the leading cause of blindness Cambridge Lions sponsors the South Eastern Ohio Regional Medical Center’s Diabetic Support Group.
+Lions serve diabetics – Because diabetes is the leading cause of blindness Cambridge Lions sponsors the South Eastern Ohio Regional Medical Center’s Diabetes Financial Support Program.
 We help provide education and aid in medical supplies.

 Lions serve youth.
 Our community projects often support local children and schools through scholarships, recreation and mentoring.
 Internationally, we offer many programs, including the Peace Poster Contest, Youth Camps and Exchange and Lions Quest.

 Lions award grants.
 Since 1968, the Lions Clubs International Foundation (LCIF) has awarded more than US$700 million in grants to support Lions humanitarian projects around the world.
 LCIF was also ranked the number one nongovernmental organization in a 2007 study by The Financial Times.